aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/supporting-functions-for-robust-optimization-models.rst

 .. rubric:: Supporting functions for robust models

-:numref:`table:gmp.robust` lists the functions available in the ``GMP::Robust`` namespace in support of working with robust optimization models.
+:ref:`this table <table:gmp.robust>` lists the functions available in the ``GMP::Robust`` namespace in support of working with robust optimization models.